Custom Datafox Salesforce Reports

 This is ideal for Sales Operations professionals who are working on territory/account assignments, Sales Reps who want to prioritize their accounts that fit their company's ICP, and much more.

-Let's say you want to create a report of accounts that haven't been touched by your sales reps in the last 30 days, but you'd also like to include qualifiers to make sure that you're only pulling in results that fit your ICP.
-We will take you through these steps in the example below.
+Let's say you want to create a report of accounts that hasn't been touched by your sales reps in the last 30 days, but you'd also like to include qualifiers to make sure that you're only pulling in results that fit your ICP.
+We will take you through these steps in the example below:

-From there, we're going to select "Accounts" and click create.
+2. From there, we're going to select "Accounts" and click "Create."

-We'll start by selecting the "Customer Status" (under Custom Info) option and dragging it over your Data Fields.
+4. We'll do this by selecting the "Customer Status" (under Custom Info) option and dragging it over your Data Fields.

-From there, we'll select the "Last Activity" option and drag it over to the Data Fields section underneath "Customer Status".
+6. From there, we'll select the "Last Activity" option and drag it over to the Data Fields section underneath "Customer Status."
 Then, we'll select "Less Than" on the pick list and type in "30 days ago."
 It should look like this:

 If you have additional questions, reach out to us at firstname.lastname@example.org.